khushaljethava/khushaljethava.github.io/_posts/2026-04-08-Python-Data-Visualization-Matplotlib-Seaborn.md

 ## Dashboard-Style Visualization

-Combine multiple charts into a cohesive dashboard:
+Combine multiple charts into a cohesive dashboard.
+This technique is especially useful for presenting [fraud detection model evaluations](/posts/Fraud-Detection-with-Machine-Learning-Python/) where ROC curves, confusion matrices, and feature importance plots need to appear together.

 ```python
 import matplotlib.pyplot as plt